 Current Groups

-Below are descriptions of the current groups offered at The Psychological Center.
+Below are descriptions of the current groups for adults offered at The Psychological Center.
 If you’re interested in group therapy you will have the opportunity to discuss which groups may be a good fit for you during your initial screen appointment.

 -